Category A is also known as the Early Retiree Health Insurance Program (ERHIP).

 - Family is $1,169.36

-- You must have county-sponsored health coverage activated by the date you leave the county.
+- You must be enrolled in county-sponsored health coverage on the date you leave the county.

 - While you are under age 65, you may continue participating in the county's group health coverage program with access to the same health plan and benefit levels available to active employees.